mmanela/PsAzureDevOps/readme.md

-PsVsts
+PsAzureDevOps
 =======
-PsVsts provides a suite of PowerShell functions that help automate interaction with VisualStudio Online.
+PsAzureDevOps provides a suite of PowerShell functions that help automate interaction with VisualStudio Online.

 Install
 ----